surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 **Bend Depth** – Pitch Bend Depth Up/Down.
 Controls the range of the pitch bend wheel, in semitones.

+This control can be extended with the dedicated option in its context menu.
+It enables type-ins of fractions and cents for configuring microtonal pitch-bends of arbitrary size within the range of 24 semitones.

 **Play Mode** – Chooses how multiple notes are handled.
 Poly will allow multiple notes to be played simultaneously, while Mono will only let the last note play.
 Latch will continuously play the last played note (mono).